Mexico City at a Glance

-As you can surely imagine just based on the city’s unfathomable population size alone, getting around town is not always a comfortable or swift affair in Mexico City.
-In fact, commutes in D.F. have been named the worst in the entire world in a survey conducted by IBM.
-The sheer number of cars on the streets has all but paralyzed the traffic in D.F.; a recent study even suggested that the near-constant gridlock costs the local and national economy flabbergasting amounts of more than 2 billion USD annually.
+As you can surely imagine based purely on the unfathomable size of the population, getting around Mexico City is not always a swift or pleasant affair.
+In fact, a 2011 IBM survey on commuting in 20 cities across the world pointed to Mexico City as the most painful place for commuters by a good margin, ahead of the likes of Shenzen, Beijing, and Nairobi.
+The sheer number of cars on the streets has all but paralyzed the traffic in Mexico City.
+A 2012 study even suggested that the near-constant gridlock costs the local and national economy a staggering USD 2.5 billion annually.
 An estimated average speed of 17 km/h will probably make many an expat think twice about taking their car to work.

-The city administration of Mexico D.F. puts a lot of effort into attempting to provide efficient and modern infrastructure for its 21 million residents – however, even with designated bus lanes, second levels on inner-city speedways, a very extensive subway network, and measures such as Hoy No Circula, there is still much work to be done.
-There is some good news as well, though: The Institute for Transportation and Development Policy (ITDP) awarded Mexico City with the 2013 Sustainable Transport Award for positive developments in sustainable transportation and urban livability, mostly driven by the local Metrobus bus system (see below) and other projects such as the bike-sharing service Ecobici.
+The city administration puts a lot of effort into providing efficient and modernized infrastructure for its 20 million residents.
+However, even with designated bus lanes, a very extensive subway network, and measures such as Hoy No Circula, there is still much work to be done.
+A sign that things are looking up, however, is the fact that the Institute for Transportation and Development Policy (ITDP) awarded Mexico City with the 2013 Sustainable Transport Award for positive developments in sustainable transportation and urban livability.
+Highlights were the local Metrobus system and other projects such as the bike-sharing service Ecobici.

 Hoy No Circula

-- 5 and 6: Monday, every first Saturday of the month
+- 5 or 6: Monday and the first Saturday of every month

-- 7 and 8: Tuesday, every second Saturday of the month
+- 7 or 8: Tuesday and the second Saturday of every month

-- 3 and 4: Wednesday, every third Saturday of the month
+- 3 or 4: Wednesday and the third Saturday of every month

-- 1 and 2: Thursday, every fourth Saturday of the month
+- 1 or 2: Thursday and the fourth Saturday of every month

-- 9 and 0: Friday, every fifth Saturday of the month (if applicable)
+- 9 or 0: Friday and the fifth Saturday of every month (if applicable)

-The effects of the program are very evident to long-time residents: today, the air quality is a far cry from the dismal state it was in during the first half of the 1990s, for example.
+The effects of the program are very evident to long-time residents.
+The air quality has improved significantly from the dismal state it was in during the first half of the 1990s.

-Mexico City has an extensive network of public transportation options, the fares of all of which are amongst the cheapest in the world.
-Residents have the choice between a metro network consisting of 12 lines servicing every corner of the city, bus and trolleybus services, as well as a modern Bus Rapid Transfer system dubbed Metrobus, which has recently been augmented by a fourth line.
-The Metrobus has the distinction of operating on designated bus lines, allowing for swift transport.
-For route planners and additional service information, please see the pages of the respective operators: Sistema de Transporte Colectivo for the metro, Servicio de Transportes Electricos del D.F. for bus and trolleybus, and Metrobus.
+Mexico City has an extensive public transportation network.
+You will have the choice between a metro network consisting of twelve lines servicing every corner of the city, bus and trolleybus services, as well as Metrobus, which has recently been expanded with a fourth line.
+For route planners and additional service information, please see the pages of the respective operators (Spanish only): Sistema de Transporte Colectivo for the metro, Servicio de Transportes Electricos del D.F. for bus and trolleybus, and Metrobus.

-There is still another mass transit option which caters for the lion’s share of commuters and other passengers: the peseros, Mexico City’s collective cabs or minibuses.
-Peseros are easily the cheapest and most popular way of getting around town, especially in those parts that are not serviced by any other public transportation systems.
-The typically green and grey microbuses operate on fixed lines, picking up and letting out passengers anywhere along the way.
-While this is surely convenient, it still is a major annoyance in everyday traffic.
-As peseros are also somewhat accident-prone due to self-trained drivers and buses in need of an overhaul, expats are often advised against using them.
-However, they are part of daily life in D.F., so everyone should have experienced a ride in a pesero at least once.
+Yet another mass transit option is used by many commuters and other passengers.
+The peseros, Mexico City’s cabs or minibuses, are easily the cheapest and most popular way of getting around town, especially in the parts that are not serviced by any other public transportation systems.
+These green and grey microbuses operate on fixed lines, picking up and dropping off passengers anywhere along the way.
+Be warned, however, that peseros are also somewhat accident-prone due to self-trained drivers, so expats are often advised against using them.
+Nevertheless, they are part of daily life in Mexico City, so everyone should experience a ride in a pesero at least once.